Archmonger/Blackberry-Themes/README.md

 *  **Radarr:** Coming soon.<br/>

 ### [<img src="https://archmonger.github.io/Blackberry-Themes/Resources/bbf_logo.png" alt="Blackberry Flat Logo" height="40"/>](https://github.com/Archmonger/Blackberry-Themes/tree/master/Themes/Blackberry-Flat) [<img src="https://archmonger.github.io/Blackberry-Themes/Resources/install_button.png" alt="Install" height="40"/>](https://github.com/Archmonger/Blackberry-Themes/wiki/Installation-Instructions:-Blackberry-Flat)<br/>
 For those that do not wish to transform Organizr into a media portal, Blackberry Flat themes exist without In Organizr optimizations.
 These non-"In Organizr" versions do not remove any UI elements or features and have a larger, more normally sized navbar.
-Simply explained, they focus on creating a basic visual theme for the original page to be used in more standalone applications.<br/>
+Simply explained, these themes focus on creating a basic visual theme for the original page to be used in more standalone applications.<br/>

 ## More Information<br/>